- Home

-If you’re having trouble making ends meet due to the current cost of living crisis, it’s vital to look at ways you might be able to ease some of the financial pressure.
+If you’re having trouble making ends meet due to steep living costs, it’s vital to look at ways you might be able to ease some of the financial pressure.

-Although inflation is slowing, costs are still increasing across the board on most things ranging from food to clothing and household goods, with rising interest rates pushing up borrowing costs for those with variable rate mortgages, credit cards and loans.
+Inflation is on the up again, and costs are still increasing across the board on most things ranging from food to clothing and household goods, and although interest rates have started to reduce, those with variable rate mortgages, credit cards and loans still face much higher costs than previously.
 These increases in general living expenses are making it particularly tough for those on lower incomes to manage their spending.

 Here’s our rundown of some of the ways you might be able to get help if you’re struggling to stay in control of your finances.